joe7575/pdp13/manuals/manualXL_EN.md

 The following steps are necessary for this:

 - Set up computer with power, CPU and an IO rack as described above
-- Put the TechAge signal lamp close by and enter the number of the block in the menu of the I/O rack in the top line at address #0
+- Put the TechAge Color lamp close by and enter the number of the block in the menu of the I/O rack in the top line at address #0
 - Switch on the computer at the power block
 - If necessary, stop the CPU and set it to address 0 with "reset"
 - Enter the 1st command and confirm with "enter": `2010 1`